Mikuel210/CodyFirmware/README.md

 # Cody Firmware

-[Cody](https://github.com/Mikuel210/Cody) is my robot for WRO RoboMission Senior.
-This project is the firmware that makes it work.
+**[Cody](https://github.com/Mikuel210/Cody) is my robot for WRO RoboMission Senior.
+This project is the firmware that makes it work.**

 ![Cody](img/cody.jpg)

+## About

+The World Robot Olympiad (WRO) is a global robotics competition.
+For the Robomission challenge, you have to design, build and program a robot to complete a set of challenges on a board in under 2 minutes.
+Cody is our robot for this year, and this project is the firmware that makes it all work.

 ## Main features